schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Abstinence

-A confident health specialties teacher screws a reverend snail at a extraordinary opening.
+A confident health specialties teacher screws a reverend snail at an extraordinary opening.

 ## Allocation